How to use tech to avoid Valentine's Day altogether

 Another venue that will be stuffed with couples on Valentine's Day is your local movie theater.
 There will be plenty of passionate people holding hands and sharing popcorn while watching the latest love story.
 Skip it.

-Instead, rent a movie on iTunes (or Amazon, if you have Fire TV).
+Instead, rent or buy a movie on iTunes or Amazon.
 The key here is to actually rent or buy a movie.
 Don't just settle for whatever you can stream via one of your subscription services like Netflix or Hulu.
 Do something special and actually pay for that movie you've always wanted to see but were waiting for it to show up on HBO.
 Treat yourself.

 I highly suggest investing in Apple TV if you haven't already.
 With it, you have access to every single movie and TV show in iTunes.
 It's like having the world's largest second-run movie theater in your living room.

-If you live in the U.S. and have a subscription to Amazon Prime, Fire TV is another great option.
-Better yet, just get the Fire TV Stick.
-It's less expensive but works pretty much the same way.
+If you live in the U.S. and have a subscription to Amazon Prime, you can also rent or buy movies from the website directly.
+Those rentals or purchases will show up in your Movies queue in the Amazon Prime Video app on Apple TV.
 The thing I love about Amazon's movie and TV selection is that it's packed with older, lesser known movies, like funny horror films, spaghetti westerns, and silent-era classics.

 Play some video games

 Nothing passes time like playing a deeply immersive video game for hours on end.
 Grab some game snacks and a beverage and settle in for a long night of gaming.
-If you're a lone wolf, pull out your PlayStation 4 or Xbox One and dive deep into Metal Gear Solid or Grand Theft Auto.
-Or, pull out your DS3 for some Pokémon Sun or Moon fun.
+If you're a lone wolf, pull out your PlayStation 4 or Xbox One and play the Witcher 3 or Life is Strange.
+Find a classic title you've loved since you were a kid or try a new game that's been on your want list.

 If you're hanging with a friend or significant other, you can team up for some great video game fun, too.
-Turn up the heat with Black Ops III or sink into a sci-fi adventure with LEGO Star Wars: Force Awakens (for that matter, any LEGO video game makes for great two-player fun).
+Grab your Switch and settle in for a night of multiplayer LAN or online gameplay.

 If you don't own a console system, you don't have to feel left out.
 There are thousands of games you can play on your iPhone, iPad, and even Apple TV.